 - Define customers that you want to compare to the target group and create personas from

 Insights are a visual representation of characteristic attributes in the target group, that is being compared to all or selected customers and sorted by their significance.
 They help you better understand your audience and the attributes it comprises.
 The target group is represented by the orange colour, while all customers (or selected customers) are represented by blue.
 Attribute graphs are grouped together by selected category and subcategory, that can be changed by an admin in Attribute manager.
 You can see the number of unique IDs of each group, average values and ratio by hovering over the specific graph.

-This toolkit shows you that ID count in target group is 4386 and in the base 86484.
-Average probability of getting a divorce is 28% in target group and 4% in the base, that makes the difference ratio 7.
+This toolkit shows you that ID count in target group is 2560 and in the base 86484.
+Average probability that client commutes to work is 87% in target group and 16% in the base, that makes the difference ratio 5.61.

 Types of attribute graphs:

 1) Look through insights and find most characteristics attributes

 • It's best to select attributes that you think will create a persona together (e.g. - persona "Millenial" could consist of attributes: age 25-35, ad interest - music, etc.).